valkey-io/valkey-doc/docs/connect/cli.md

     INCR item:3374
     APPEND item:3374 xxx
     GET item:3374
-    $ cat /tmp/commands.txt | redis-cli
+    $ cat /tmp/commands.txt | valkey-cli
     OK
     (integer) 101
     (integer) 6
     "101xxx"

-All the commands in `commands.txt` are executed consecutively by `redis-cli` as if they were typed by the user in interactive mode.
+All the commands in `commands.txt` are executed consecutively by `valkey-cli` as if they were typed by the user in interactive mode.
 Strings can be quoted inside the file if needed, so that it's possible to have single arguments with spaces, newlines, or other special characters:

     $ cat /tmp/commands.txt
     SET arg_example "This is a single argument"
     STRLEN arg_example
-    $ cat /tmp/commands.txt | redis-cli
+    $ cat /tmp/commands.txt | valkey-cli
     OK
     (integer) 25